rpmuller/ePubs/WP1.md

 (3) Over-estimation of deduction.
 The Greeks in general attached more importance to deduction as a source of knowledge than modern philosophers do.
-In this respect, Aristotle was less at fault than Plato; he repeatedly admitted the importance of induc- tion, and he devoted considerable attention to the question: how do we know the first premisses from which deduction must start?
+In this respect, Aristotle was less at fault than Plato; he repeatedly admitted the importance of induction, and he devoted considerable attention to the question: how do we know the first premisses from which deduction must start?
 Nevertheless, he, like other Greeks, gave undue prominence to deduction in his theory of knowledge.
 We shall agree that Mr. Smith (say) is mortal, and we may, loosely, say that we know this because we know that all men are mortal.
-But what we really know is not "all men are mortal"; we know mther something like "all men born more than one hundred and fifty years ago are mortal, and so are almost all men born more than one hundred years ago."
+But what we really know is not "all men are mortal"; we know either something like "all men born more than one hundred and fifty years ago are mortal, and so are almost all men born more than one hundred years ago."
 This is our reason for thinking that Mr. Smith will die.
 But this argument is an induction, not a deduction.
 It has